hikeventures/hikeventures.github.io/_posts/2016-08-01-Kaldoaivi.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28408870540/in/dateposted-public/" title="Hiking and Packrafting in Kaldoaivi Wilderness Area Finland"><img src="https://c5.staticflickr.com/8/7737/28408870540_09d9641a79_k.jpg" width="2048" height="1365" alt="Hiking and Packrafting in Kaldoaivi Wilderness Area Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-## snow mobiles, quad bike and a sunset
+## Snow mobile tracks, quad bike and a sunset
 During our trip we came across to many signs which marked the snowmobile path which goes over the lakes during the winter time.
 We had to step out once we crossed to lake to walk a few hundred meters crossing a reindeer fence until we reached the next lake.
 After a some paddling it was time to hike again next to a swamp for another 1 km.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28408870920/in/dateposted-public/" title="Hiking and Packrafting in Kaldoaivi Wilderness Area Finland"><img src="https://c1.staticflickr.com/9/8195/28408870920_72569182fb_k.jpg" width="2048" height="1365" alt="Flowers and plants in the Kaldoaivi Wilderness Area Finland"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>